microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

     build image_classification project with x64 platform to run without Qualcomm NPU, build with ARM64 platform to run on device with Qualcomm NPU.

 4. Run the sample
+    Install [VC redist arm64](https://aka.ms/vs/17/release/vc_redist.arm64.exe) if you encounter the error "The application was unable to start correctly".

     Copy files below to folder which has image_classification.exe

     onnxruntime.dll -- from Onnxruntime build folder